patmonardo/Yoga/Sankara/BG/BG-C07/gita-7.18.md

 This verse encourages seekers to aspire toward the wisdom that leads to the intimate union with the Divine, transcending ordinary devotion and entering into a state of oneness.

 ---

+## Next Steps

+- **Reflect on Non-Duality**:

+  - Contemplate the teachings of non-duality, considering how the realization of oneness with the Divine can transform your understanding of self and the world.

+- **Cultivate Exclusive Devotion**:

+  - Engage in practices that deepen your devotion, focusing solely on the Divine as the ultimate goal.

+- **Deepen Spiritual Knowledge**:

+  - Study scriptures and teachings that explore the nature of the Self and the Divine to enhance your understanding and realization.

+- **Practice Steadfastness**:

+  - Develop a disciplined spiritual practice, such as meditation or yoga, to stabilize the mind and remain constantly connected with the Divine.

+- **Explore Philosophical Traditions**:

+  - Investigate how different philosophical systems approach the concept of self-realization and unity with the Absolute, enriching your spiritual perspective.

+- **Apply in Daily Life**:

+  - See the Divine in all beings and situations, practicing compassion and selflessness, reflecting the understanding of oneness.

+---

+Feel free to proceed to the next verse or specify any particular aspect you'd like to explore further.
+I'm here to assist you in deepening your understanding of the Bhagavad Gita and its timeless wisdom.